pulchra-elite/marketplace-contract/README.md

 # Crypto-Coco-Marketplace-Contract

-This is NFT Marketplace Contract.
+This is the smart contract for NFT Marketplace.